 Although the game requires creativity and imagination, there also have to be at least some rules or else things quickly get out of hand.
 As a player, you’ll really only need the Players Handbook (also abbreviated to PHB) to get started.

 If you’re on the fence about spending the money for a paper copy, modern editions of D&D are open source, meaning that the basic information for building a character and playing the game can also be found online for free.
-The book can be found in PDF form here.
 The current edition is called 5th Edition, or 5e and unless your DM is running a different version, that’s the one we recommend.

 If you’re looking for specific rules or information, then you might also check out the searchable 5th Edition SRD which contains the rules in a Wikipedia-style website.
 This is especially good for looking up reference things during a session.